swahareddy/swahareddy.github.io/blogs/harvardindiacon2025.md

     - Drones & Robotics: Expected to boom in the next decade.
     - Sustainable Infrastructure: Green energy and climate tech have long-term value.
 - Lesson for Entrepreneurs - Think Global from Day One: Build businesses that can **compete internationally, especially in B2B** sectors.
 The Indian startup ecosystem is becoming more ambitious and outward-looking.
-- Indian startup ecosystem is now seeing the wave of succesful startup employees returning for another attempt.
+- Indian startup ecosystem is now seeing the wave of successful startup employees returning for another attempt.
 For instance, people who had a lot of success in exits and IPOs in the last few years (1) are now looking for new venutres and (2) inspiring those around them to take risks with startups.
 - Manish was quite an entertaining character, stirring up controversy and contrarian views-sometimes just for fun.
 Note to self: Look up his interviews on YouTube

 # Community and Climate